runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aelfae.md

 offspring.
 Unlike other Daal'fae tribes, Canids are monogamous.
-Canid tribes are semi-nomadic, ranging through the spring and summer months, and finding or building a permanent den over the fall and winter (revise this - no seasons).
+Canid tribes are semi-nomadic, ranging through the spring and summer months, and finding or building a permanent den over the fall and winter (revise this - no seasons?).
 As they consist of only a single family group, canid tribes are quite small, consisting of 2 to 8 individuals.

-Direbeasts (usually family members of the tribe) of this animal also tend to follow the tribe.
-Daal'fae tribes tend to be about 70% natural shapeshifters, 20% direbeasts, and 10% non-shapeshifter humans.
-Daal'fae tribes exist on most continents, and represent a wide array of animals (Which are usually similar in size to a human).
-Daal'fae sometimes trade with humans.
-Daal'fae are generally on good terms with any local wild fae.
-There exist Daal'fae tribes of all of the major 'fae bloodlines.

 ## Wolf Clans (Mið'fae)